• Menu

 Grouse Mountain offers stunning panoramic views of the entire city.
 And whether you hike up the Grouse Grind or take the gondola, the view is still the same.

-As you’d expect, springtime is a transition period on Grouse Mountain.
+As you’d expect, springtime in Vancouver is a transition period on Grouse Mountain.
 The Peak of Vancouver shifts from one of Vancouver’s best skiing areas to offering many of Vancouver’s top summer activities.

 The mountain typically remains a winter wonderland well into April, offering skiing, snowshoeing, tubing, and more.
 While a May or June Vancouver visit can involve zip-lining, lumberjack shows, paragliding, or even hitting up the wildlife refuge.